 Things to keep in mind while wild camping

 We want you to have the best time while you’re in New Zealand.
 Remember to stay safe and be aware of your surroundings.
 The land that you’re on is home to many people and has a lot of historical value.
-Therefore, it is important to treat it with respect and care.
-You can do this by taking your trash with you and recycling or disposing of it in the bins around you.
+It’s important to treat it with respect and care.
+Take your rubbish with you and recycle or dispose of it in the bins around you.
 If you have a self-contained vehicle remember to dispose your water waste in the correct disposal facility.
-Before sleeping make sure your doors and windows are locked and any valuables are stored away.
+Before sleeping make sure your doors and windows are locked and any values are stored away.
 Most importantly, don’t camp on private land.

 - Note – if you see this sign with the red line it means overnight camping is not allowed in that area.

 Now comes the best part.
 It’s time for you to go wild and explore!